ilikecereal1/ilikecereal1/README.md

 # About me
-Hey there, I'm a developer who likes to waste time and also uses an iPad to code.
-I also like cereal
+Hey there, I'm a developer who likes to waste time and also used to use an iPad to code (it was terrible).
+I also quite like cereal

 # Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">